open-sauced/docs/docs/features/insights.md

 - Identify contributors who are making an impact.
 - Find new contributors to support your project.

-To learn more about how to use Insights, check out our [Maintainers Guide](../maintainers/maintainers-guide.md) and our [Understanding Insights Data page](../maintainers/understanding-insights.md).
+To learn more about how to use Insights, check out our [Maintainers Guide](../maintainers/maintainers-guide.md) and our [Understanding Insights Data](../maintainers/understanding-insights.md) pages.